tiaari04/FantasyPremierLeagueStatistics/README.md

 ```
 pip install psycopg2
 ```
-Then in the termianl run these two commands to set up the tables
+Then in the terminal run these two commands to set up the tables
 ```
 python create_tables.py
 python insert_data.py